-Over the last three years, Criterion has worked to prove that finance can be a tool to address gender-based violence.
+Since 2017, Criterion has been working to prove that finance can be a tool to address gender-based violence.
 These Roadmaps provide guidance on where we see the most significant opportunities and what needs to be done to advance those opportunities.
 This is not a comprehensive solution to address gender-based violence.
 Finance is but one tool in the broader work of ending violence.
 We seek to identify opportunities where engaging systems of finance can fit into the broader landscape of violence prevention and response efforts.

 Explore our extensive library of resources on using finance as a tool for transformative social change.
 Browse by category and sub-categories to find the most relevant materials for your needs.
 Our library contains reports, case studies, toolkits, and other content aimed at investors, governments, civil society organizations, and anyone interested in harnessing capital for positive impact.
 Dive in and discover insights and guidance to help drive progress on critical issues.